Miloua91/mokhincode/src/pages/posts/clipwarp.md

 I had intentions to develop mobile apps since I started programming, everyone has a phone nowadays so it's easier to reach people making something they would find useful.
 I hope ClipWarp is as useful as I intended to be.

-I was skeptical of React Native, to develop cross mobile apps sounds a bit too good but after using it with Expo I became infatuated, it kinda gamified the process and made it enjoyable.
+I was skeptical of React Native, to develop cross mobile apps using javascript sounds a bit too good but after using it with Expo I became infatuated, it kinda gamified the process and made it enjoyable.
 The pictures are proof of it.

 <div align="center">